support@meisterdrucke.com · 0043 4257 29415

 Nonclassified artists

 Plate 18: The Brahman's wife had occasion to go to the tank, and as she went she was brushed by a Sankchinni, from Folk-Tales of Bengal by Warwick Goble.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 British Library, London, UK / Bridgeman Images